ApplicationCoding/console-calculator/README.md

 ![Calculator Screenshot](https://user-images.githubusercontent.com/76902392/152459883-8a6a9b68-f062-44a3-a122-0dec9fb2ac24.png)

-News: The development of Calculator v2.0 was moved to be released on March.
-The date is unconfirmed, yet.
-The development is also temporarily paused.
-The Discussion page is now open as well for questions and ideas.
-Calculator v1.6.1 is now in development.
+News: Calculator's last version will be v1.6.0.
+The development of it is stopped as of February 15, 2022.

 Current Version: 1.6.0